 This information hub is updated regularly to provide resources to both California and out-of-state voters.
 The following includes submissions from faculty, staff, students, and community partners.
-They are compiled for the use of our campus community, but does not indicate that the College agrees with any statements made on any of the sites or endorsement of any candidate or position.
-Please use your own judgement to make the most informed decision possible.
+They are compiled for the use of our stakholders, but does not indicate College agreement with statements made on any of the sites or endorsement of any candidate or position.